-To set up your system and install your operating system, insert the Dell OpenManage Server Assistant CD into your CD-ROM drive, and turn on or reboot the system.
+To install your operating system and set up your system, insert the Dell OpenManage Server Assistant CD into your CD drive, and turn on or reboot the system.
 The Dell OpenManage Server Assistant main page appears.

-If the CD does not boot, verify that the CD-ROM drive is specified first in the Boot Sequence option in the System Setup program (see "Using the System Setup Program").
+If the CD does not boot, verify that the CD drive is specified first in the Boot Sequence option in the System Setup program (see "Using the System Setup